General Sales: Oct 29 2019 @ 10h00 – Thu 9 April 2020 @ 12h00 17h00 (or until the event sells out, whichever comes first)

 Thank you, whoever you are and wherever you may be, for making AfrikaBurn happen!

 1) The entire event is created by a spirit of participation and volunteerism.
 If you’d like to pitch in, please consider volunteering by checking out our Participation page, which has loads of links and info on how you can contribute.

-If you have any Quicket-related problems such as duplicate payments, problems logging into their site etc, email email@example.com or call 021 424 9308 (during office hours).
+For Quicket-related problems mail [email protected] or call 021 424 9308 (during office hours).